 Much to our surprise, the Duchess sported the same Catherine Walker coat and accessories she wore for the St Patrick's Day parade earlier today.
 She did however remove the hat and opted to wear her hair down.

-The British design house crafted the sleeveless dress with a textured fabric and frayed trim - trademark elements of French design.
+The British fashion house crafted the sleeveless dress with a tweed fabric and frayed trim - trademark elements of French design.

 On her feet, Kate debuted the Gianvito Rossi Ankle Strap Suede D'orsay Pumps (£530).
 The black suede pumps have a d’Orsay silhouette with a pointed-toe and finished with a thin buckle ankle strap.
 They are available in several sizes at Lane Crawford and Barneys, and Spring.

-Kate's understated little black dress offered the perfect backdrop to showcase her statement pearl jewellery.
+Kate's understated little black dress offered the perfect backdrop to showcase her statement jewellery.

 For the final event of the day, the Duke and Duchess of Cambridge attended a gala dinner hosted by Her Majesty's Ambassador at the British Embassy.